 It is quite important to check the fans’ amperage since it will be the determining factor on how many fans you can actually run off the motherboard and the splitter.

-For instance, you can only run two 0.5A fans while four wouldn’t be an issue for 0.25A fans if your fan header is actually rated at 1 Amp.
+For instance, you can only run two 0.5A fans while four 0.25A fans wouldn’t be an issue if your fan header is actually rated at 1 Amp.

-A workaround for higher amps CPU fans would be to get a PC fan hub that can draw power directly from the power supply unit (PSU) and thereby, lifting the amperage restrictions.
+A workaround for higher amps CPU fans would be to get a PC fan hub that can draw power directly from the power supply unit (PSU) and thereby, lifting the amperage restrictions of the motherboard fan headers.

 In the following text we will explore this topic further.